waveform80/picamera/docs/quickstart.rst

     raspistill -o image.jpg

-If everything is working correctly, the camera should start (the LED on it should light up), a preview from the camera should appear on the display and, after a 5 second delay it should capture an image (storing it as ``image.jpg``) before shutting down the camera.
+If everything is working correctly, the camera should start, a preview from the camera should appear on the display and, after a 5 second delay it should capture an image (storing it as ``image.jpg``) before shutting down the camera.
 Proceed to the :ref:`recipes1`.

 If something else happens, read any error message displayed and try any recommendations suggested by such messages.
 If your Pi reboots as soon as you